AndrewEllis93/Print-Tuning-Guide/README.md

 ### Not Enough Squish
-- There are gaps between the lines:
+- There are gaps between the lines (you can see through to the next layer):

     - ![](Images/FirstLayer-NotEnoughSquish1.png) ![](Images/FirstLayer-NotEnoughSquish2.png) ![](Images/FirstLayer-NotEnoughSquish3.png)